 Producers considering WFRP will need certain documents in order to qualify for the policy.
 Producers looking at this option will need to:

-- Be eligible to receive Federal benefits; - Be a U.S. citizen or resident; - File either a Schedule F tax form or other farm tax form which can be converted to a Substitute Schedule F; - Have 5 consecutive years of farm tax history (for the 2015 WFRP insurance year, farm tax records from 2009-2013 must be available); - Produce at least 50 percent of their agricultural commodities in counties where WFRP is available and the balance in neighboring counties; - Have no more than \$8.5 million in insured revenue, which is the farm revenue allowed to be insured under the policy multiplied by the coverage level selected (see table 1 above) - Have no more than 50 percent of total revenue from commodities purchased for resale; - Have 'buy-up' coverage levels on any Federal crop insurance plans chosen with the WFRP insurance plan. - Meet the diversification requirements of the policy by having two or more commodities if a commodity raised has revenue protection or actual revenue history insurance available; and - Meet the diversification requirements of the policy by having two or more commodities if there are potatoes on the farm.
+- Be eligible to receive Federal benefits;

+- Be a U.S. citizen or resident:

+- File either a Schedule F tax form or other farm tax form which can be converted to a Substitute Schedule F;

+- Have 5 consecutive years of farm tax history (for the 2016 WFRP insurance year, farm tax records from 2010-2014 must be available); - Have no more than \$8.5 million in insured revenue, which is the farm revenue allowed to be insured under the policy multiplied by the coverage level selected (see table 1 above); - Have no more than \$1 million from greenhouse and nursery; - Have no more than 50 percent of total revenue from commodities purchased for resale; - Have 'buy-up' coverage levels on any Federal crop insurance plans chosen with the WFRP insurance plan; - Meet the diversification requirements of the policy by having two or more commodities if a commodity raised has revenue protection or actual revenue history insurance available; and - Meet the diversification requirements of the policy by having two or more commodities if there are potatoes on the farm.